vuoz/chalk/Readme.md

 # Important notice: Currently there is an issue in the PCB once reversed for the right side.
 That shorts GND and RST together, which leads to permanent resetting of the controller.
 I am currently updating the PCB to fix this issue.
 Apologies for everybody effected by this.
 Do not order new PCBs until this notice is gone.
 Fix is being tracked on this [branch](https://github.com/vuoz/chalk/tree/fix01)
+### This only affects version 0.1.2 of the PCB
 ## Workaround for Version 0.1.2
 There is a workaround which will make your keyboard usable.
 Just do not solder the top bottom pads for the right side of the microcontroller.